 The primary entry to the community will be via the proposed loop road connecting Tangerine Road to Rancho Vistoso Blvd.
-Vehicular access is also being proposed onto Woodburne Avenue to the north of the project, although this access point is proposed to be for emergency use only.
+Vehicular access is also being proposed onto Woodburne Avenue to the north of the project, although this access point is not expected to receive heavy use because the eastern access route is much more convenient.
 Site access is proposed at existing intersections where the impact to the existing street system will be minimized.
 It is important to remember that development under the Property's existing commercial zoning would probably feature more access points.